From Liouville equation to universal quantum control: A study of generating ultra highly squeezed states: Universal quantum control with time-dependent Hermitian Hamiltonian

 where $\mathcal{J}_k(0)=\tilde{\mu}_k(0)\equiv\exp[if_k(t)]\hat{\mu}_k(0)$ and $\tilde{\mu}_k^\dagger(0)\equiv\exp[-if_k(t)]\hat{\mu}_k^\dagger(0)$.
 Using the chain rule, we have

 Upon left-multiplying Eq.~(\ref{vonNeuChain}) with $\mathcal{V}^\dagger(t)$ and right-multiplying it with $\mathcal{V}(t)$, it returns to Eq.~(\ref{HamMuStaComm}):

-Equation~(\ref{HamMuStaComm}) is valid if and only if $\hat{H}_{\rm rot}(t)$ takes the form in Eq.~(\ref{HamMuStaDiaApp}), since any extra squeezing interaction term involving the $k$th stationary ancillary operators, i.e., $\hat{\mu}_k^\dagger(0)$ and $\hat{\mu}_k(0)$, would violate the commutation relation.
+Equation~(\ref{HamMuStaComm}) is valid if and only if $\hat{H}_{\rm rot}(t)$ takes the form in Eq.~(\ref{HamMuStaDiaApp}), since any extra interaction Hamiltonian involving the $k$th stationary ancillary operators, i.e., $\hat{\mu}_k^\dagger(0)$ and $\hat{\mu}_k(0)$, would violate the commutation relation.
 For example, when Eq.~(\ref{HamMuStaDiaApp}) becomes

 where $\mathcal{H}_{k',N+k}(t)=[\mathcal{H}_{N+k,k'}(t)]^*$.
 Then the commutation relation between $\hat{H}_{\rm rot}'(t)$ and $\hat{\mu}_k(0)$ is found to be

 This failure applies to arbitrary $k'$ and $\tilde{\mu}_k^\dagger(0)$.
 Then we complete the proof about the sufficient condition.